PiMastah/warehouse-recruiting/README.md

 `npm install`

+Code developed and tested with Node v14.15.4

 ### terraform resources

 Assuming AWS provider configuration is done via credentials & config files or ENV params (namely AWS access & secret key as well as region):

 `terraform apply`

-This will setup the two required tables for the demo code (s. below)
+This will setup the two required tables for the demo code (s. below).

+Code developed and tested with Terraform v0.14.2 & provider registry.terraform.io/hashicorp/aws v3.23.0

 ## Running Tests